Jim Brown: College career

-Perhaps more impressive was his success as a multisport athlete.
 In addition to his football accomplishments, he excelled in basketball, track, and especially lacrosse.
 As a sophomore, he was the second-leading scorer for the basketball team (15 ppg), and earned a letter on the track team.
-In 1955, he finished in fifth place in the National Championship decathlon.
+In 1955, he finished in fifth place in the decathlon at the USA Outdoor Track and Field Championships.
 His junior year, he averaged 11.3 points in basketball, and was named a second-team All-American in lacrosse.
-His senior year, he was named a first-team All-American in lacrosse (43 goals in 10 games to rank second in scoring nationally).
+His senior year, he was named a first-team All-American in lacrosse with 43 goals in 10 games, tying for first in national scoring with Jack Daut, and was the first African-American to play in the North–South All Star Game.
 Brown was so dominant in the game, that lacrosse rules were changed requiring a lacrosse player to keep their stick in constant motion when carrying the ball (instead of holding it close to his body).
-There is currently no rule in lacrosse that requires a player to keep his stick in motion.
+There is currently no rule in lacrosse that requires a player to keep their stick in motion.
 He is in the Lacrosse Hall of Fame.
 The JMA Wireless Dome has an 800 square-foot tapestry depicting Brown in football and lacrosse uniforms with the words "Greatest Player Ever".

 While in college, Brown participated in the Reserve Officers' Training Corps.
 After graduating he was commissioned as a second lieutenant.
 During his time in the NFL, Brown continued his military commitment as a member of the United States Army Reserve.
 He served for four years and was discharged with the rank of captain.